SnowBroScott/emberhold-canonical/docs/north-star.md

 **Two standing rules that keep this honest:**
 - **Recon before build, every time — and brief the recon to DISPROVE, not to confirm.** A brief that asks "confirm X" gets X.
 - **"Shipped" means a completed end-to-end loop, verified on the glass.** Not a screen rendering.
 Not a green checkmark.
-Not HTTP 200. **A catalog read proves the code is right, never that the behavior is.**
+Not HTTP 200. **A catalog read proves the code is right, never that the behavior is.** ⚠️ **And "verified" must name WHO walked it.** The Vault's Redeem button worked for every adult who ever tried it and had never once been pressed by a kid. **Never-worked and broke look identical from the glass; ask whether anyone has ever exercised a path before asking what changed.**